petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management.md

 - Asset Libraries
 - Web Content Structures and Templates
-- Catalogs, Products, and Channels
 - Tags, Categories, and Collections
-- Building Forms
 - Displaying Content
+- Catalogs, Products, and Channels
 - Publications and Workflow
 - Segments, Experiences, and A/B Testing